 The board, assisted by the nominations committee, is responsible for the appointment of new directors.
 The nominations committee evaluates suitable candidates and submits nominations to the board.

 The appointment of a new director is subject to confirmation by shareholders at the first annual general meeting (AGM) held after their appointment.
 An induction programme is established for new directors.
-On appointment to the board, new directors visit the group's businesses and meet with senior management to facilitate their understanding of the group structure and fiduciary responsibilities.
+On appointment to the board, new directors visit the group's businesses and meet with senior management to facilitate their understanding of the group structure and their fiduciary responsibilities.

 Despite the provisions of any contract, the company may, by ordinary resolution, remove any director from office and appoint another person in his/her stead.
-The company will at all times comply with section 71 of the Companies Act in this regard.
+The company will at all times comply with Section 71 of the Companies Act in this regard.